 - The thesis is to be formatted as either a manuscript for submission to a peer reviewed journal in your field, following the guidelines for authors (your supervising professor can help you identify an appropriate journal), or as a thesis using a standard template (e.g. Microsoft Office Thesis template).
 Citations within the MSIB thesis must be in the Name-Year style system as described in style and format manual of The Council of Science Editors.
 The thesis should contain the elements found in a typical scientific paper including an abstract, introduction, material and methods, results, discussion, and literature cited.
 In addition to these elements, a final section (titled "Integration of the Thesis Research") should address how the thesis research is integrative (i.e. how the thesis research approach involves multiple scales within biology or disciplines outside of biology), or how the thesis results are potentially useful at other scales within biology or for disciplines outside of biology. - During the course of your thesis research, you must maintain a record of all scholarly products (posters, talks, workshops, technical reports, and published papers).
-This record must be presented to the MSIB Program Coordinator prior to graduation.
+This record, and the MSIB Student Self-Assessment Form (see Part 3 of this document), must be presented to the MSIB Program Coordinator prior to graduation.